budimanfajarf/web/content/posts/getting-errors-order-taxonomies-when-deploy-hugo-site-to-netlify.md

 Because that errors, I decided to add `netlify.toml` to **ensure Hugo version** in Netlify has the same version with my local machine, so that can **reduce similar errors in the future** because different Hugo version.

-Here's code in my `netlify.toml` file :
+Here's code in my `netlify.toml` file:
 {{< highlight toml >}}
 [build]
 publish = "public"